Measles: Symptoms and treatment

 • red, watery eyes

-About 3 to 7 days after symptoms begin, a rash that looks like small red spots:
+About 3 to 7 days after symptoms begin, a rash appears.
+This rash looks like red spots and blotchy patches that start on the face, and then spread down the body, arms and legs.

 The rash can last 4 to 7 days.